 If you have a family member who is hard of hearing, it is important to educate yourself and others about hearing loss.
 This will help you better understand the condition and how it affects your loved one.
 It will also help you communicate more effectively with them.
 Additionally, educating others about hearing loss can help break down barriers and make it easier for your loved ones to interact with the world around them.

 There are many resources available to help you learn about hearing loss.
-You can start by talking to your loved one’s doctor or audiologist.
+You can start by talking to your loved one’s doctor or Audiologist in Fairfield Texas, or in the area you live in.
 Additionally, many books, articles, and websites provide information on the subject.
 The Hearing Loss Association of America is a great resource for learning about hearing loss and coping with it.

 Get their Attention First, Before Communicating